hrushi1508/Taskmanagment_app/README.md

 # 🔐 Secure Task Management App

-A full-stack Task Management application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) that allows users to register, login, and manage their tasks securely.
+My first full-stack Task Management application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) that allows users to register, login, and manage their tasks securely.
 The app uses JWT-based authentication with access and refresh tokens for session management.

 ---